 The tower sways slightly in the wind, but don't worry, it was built that way and you absolutely will not notice it when you're on top.
 The sun, too, has an effect.
 Metal expands with heat, so the sun not only causes the tower to grow, the sun-facing side of the tower grows more, moving that side of the tower away from the sun by up to 18 centimetres.
 It's an interesting fact, but nothing that you will be able to detect as a visitor.

-There are actually three different shades of paint on the tower.
-To avoid rusting it's repainted at least once every seven years, adding something like fifty tons of paint weight to the structure.
+Three different shades of paint are used on the Tower.
+To avoid rusting it's repainted at least once every seven years, adding something like an additional fifty tons of weight to the structure.